 Hello Forex traders,

-When trading, did you ever analyze what your own strengths and weaknesses in forex?
+When trading, did you ever analyze your own strengths and weaknesses in forex?

-This is a vital step in becoming and/or remaining a successful Forex trader.
-All Forex traders must establish what their key personality strengths and weaknesses as to maximize the impact of their strengths and minimize the potential damage of their weaknesses.
+This is a vital step in becoming and/or remaining asuccessful Forex trader.
+All Forex traders must establish their key personality strengths and weaknesses to maximize the impact of their strengths and minimize the potential damage of their weaknesses.

-This process is always different for every single Forex trader on earth, simply because each person has their own character, characteristics, experience, psychology, etc and good advice for one Forex trader could be mediocre advice for another.
+This process is always different for every single Forex trader on Earth, simply because each person has their own character, characteristics, experience, psychology, etc. This means good advice for one Forex trader could be mediocre advice for another.
 Let’s start with explaining why this process is important and defining trader personality traits.
-Also read the Forex trading advice and trade example
+Also, read the Forex trading advice and trade example.

 THE BIGGER PICTURE